 In any case, I'm not entirely certain the Web-form works.
 It promises a two-stage response to inquiries: 1st, an immediate response to let us know the message has been received; 2nd, a more meaningful response from someone at NARA.
 At least that's what I recall.
 In any case, I haven't yet received the receipt notice.
 I suspect they're on a similar M-F schedule as most federal workers, so I'll give them until Tuesday for the "immediate" response, then follow-up.

-The Archives has an excellent variety of Adams prints for sale -- and I don't mind plugging them, since most of their prints neither cross-over with the works we're fund-raising with, nor possess the same digital "cleanliness"of ours.
+Adams prints for sale -- and I don't mind plugging them, since most of their prints neither cross-over with the works we're fund-raising with, nor possess the same digital "cleanliness"of ours.
 Besides, I just like the National Archives mission and if I can do them a good turn with a "plug," I'm ok with that.
 Go Archives!

 Reaching out to the National Archives